nsrau/azure-docs.it-it/articles/automation/automation-dsc-overview.md

 - Windows 8.1
 - Windows 7

-Lo SKU del prodotto [Microsoft Hyper-V Server](/windows-server/virtualization/hyper-v/hyper-v-server-2016) autonomo non contiene un'implementazione della configurazione dello stato desiderato, quindi non può essere gestito da PowerShell DSC o dalla configurazione dello stato di automazione di Azure.
+The [Microsoft Hyper-V Server](/windows-server/virtualization/hyper-v/hyper-v-server-2016) standalone product sku does not contain an implementation of Desired State Configuraion so it cannot be managed by PowerShell DSC or Azure Automation State Configuration.

-Per i nodi che eseguono Linux, sono supportate le distribuzioni/versioni seguenti:
+For nodes running Linux, the following distros/versions are supported:

-L'estensione DSC per Linux supporta tutte le distribuzioni di Linux elencate in [distribuzioni di Linux supportate](https://github.com/Azure/azure-linux-extensions/tree/master/DSC#4-supported-linux-distributions).
+The DSC Linux extension supports all the Linux distributions listed under [Supported Linux Distributions](https://github.com/Azure/azure-linux-extensions/tree/master/DSC#4-supported-linux-distributions).

-### <a name="dsc-requirements"></a>Requisiti DSC
+### <a name="dsc-requirements"></a>DSC requirements

-Per tutti i nodi Windows in esecuzione in Azure, [WMF 5,1](https://docs.microsoft.com/powershell/wmf/setup/install-configure) verrà installato durante l'onboarding.
-Per i nodi che eseguono Windows Server 2012 e Windows 7, [WinRM sarà abilitato](https://docs.microsoft.com/powershell/dsc/troubleshooting/troubleshooting#winrm-dependency).
+For all Windows nodes running in Azure, [WMF 5.1](https://docs.microsoft.com/powershell/scripting/wmf/setup/install-configure) will be installed during onboarding.
+For nodes running Windows Server 2012 and Windows 7, [WinRM will be enabled](https://docs.microsoft.com/powershell/scripting/dsc/troubleshooting/troubleshooting#winrm-dependency).

-Per tutti i nodi Linux in esecuzione in Azure, [PowerShell DSC per Linux](https://github.com/Microsoft/PowerShell-DSC-for-Linux) verrà installato durante l'onboarding.
+For all Linux nodes running in Azure, [PowerShell DSC for Linux](https://github.com/Microsoft/PowerShell-DSC-for-Linux) will be installed during onboarding.

-### <a name="network-planning"></a>Configurare le reti private
+### <a name="network-planning"></a>Configure private networks

-Se i nodi si trovano all'interno di una rete privata, la porta e gli URL seguenti sono necessari per la comunicazione con l'automazione dello stato (DSC):
+If your nodes are located within a private network, the following port and URLs are required for State Configuration (DSC) to communicate with Automation:

 * Porta: è necessaria solo la porta TCP 443 per l'accesso a Internet in uscita.
 * URL globale: *.azure-automation.net
 * URL globale di US Gov Virginia: *.azure-automation.us
 * Servizio agente: https://\<workspaceId\>.agentsvc.azure-automation.net

-In questo modo si fornisce la connettività di rete per la comunicazione tra il nodo gestito e automazione di Azure.
+This provides network connectivity for the managed node to communicate with Azure Automation.
-Se si usano risorse DSC che comunicano tra i nodi, ad esempio le [risorse di aspetter *](https://docs.microsoft.com/powershell/dsc/reference/resources/windows/waitForAllResource), sarà necessario anche consentire il traffico tra i nodi.
+If you are using DSC resources that communicate between nodes, such as the [WaitFor* resources](https://docs.microsoft.com/powershell/scripting/dsc/reference/resources/windows/waitForAllResource), you will also need to allow traffic between nodes.
-Per informazioni sui requisiti di rete, vedere la documentazione relativa a ogni risorsa DSC.
+See the documentation for each DSC resource to understand those network requirements.

-#### <a name="proxy-support"></a>Supporto proxy
+#### <a name="proxy-support"></a>Proxy Support

-Il supporto del proxy per l'agente DSC è disponibile nella versione 1809 e successive di Windows.
+Proxy support for the DSC agent is available in Windows version 1809 and later.
-Per configurare questa opzione, impostare il valore di **ProxyURL** e **ProxyCredential** nello [script di metaconfigurazione](automation-dsc-onboarding.md#generating-dsc-metaconfigurations) usato per registrare i nodi.
+To configure this option, set the value for **ProxyURL** and **ProxyCredential** in the [metaconfiguration script](automation-dsc-onboarding.md#generating-dsc-metaconfigurations) used to register nodes.
-Il proxy non è disponibile in DSC per le versioni precedenti di Windows.
+Proxy is not available in DSC for previous versions of Windows.

-Per i nodi Linux, l'agente DSC supporta il proxy e utilizzerà la variabile http_proxy per determinare l'URL.
+For Linux nodes, the DSC agent supports proxy and will utilize the http_proxy variable to determine the url.

-#### <a name="azure-state-configuration-network-ranges-and-namespace"></a>Spazi dei nomi e intervalli di rete di configurazione stato di Azure
+#### <a name="azure-state-configuration-network-ranges-and-namespace"></a>Azure State Configuration network ranges and namespace

 È consigliabile usare gli indirizzi elencati quando si definiscono eccezioni.
 Per gli indirizzi IP è possibile scaricare gli [intervalli di indirizzi IP dei data center di Microsoft Azure](https://www.microsoft.com/download/details.aspx?id=41653).
 Questo file viene aggiornato ogni settimana e presenta gli intervalli attualmente distribuiti e le eventuali modifiche imminenti agli intervalli IP.